The blow-up of a singularity at the module of derivations: Preliminaries

 \subsection{Blowing up at coherent sheaves}

-In this article, we use the description of Villamor~\cite{Villa} of the blow-up at a coherent sheaf.
+In this article, we use the description of Villamayor~\cite{Villa} of the blow-up at a coherent sheaf.
 Let $R$ be a domain with quotient field $K$.
-The fractional ideals are the finitely generated $R$-submodules of $K$.
+Fractional ideals are, by definition, finitely generated $R$-submodules of $K$.
 Two fractional ideals $J_1$ and $J_2$ are isomorphic if and only if there exists some element $k$ in $K$ different from zero such that $J_1=kJ_2$.
 The norm of a module is defined in the class of all fractional ideals modulo isomorphism as follows:

 \begin{definition}[{\cite[p.~123]{Villa}}] Let $M$ be a finitely generated $R$-module of rank $r$.
 The \emph{norm} of $M$ is the class

 where $\sim$ denotes the isomorphism as fractional ideals. \end{definition} The blow-up of $R$ at the module $M$ is described as follows: